-Requirement type Description Mutable requirements Requirements that change because of changes to the environment in which the organisation is operating.
-For example, in hospital systems, the funding of patient care may change and thus require different treatment information to be collected Consequential requirements Requirements that result from the introduction of the computer system.
-Introducing the computer system may change the organisations processes and open up new ways of working which generate new system requirements.
-Compatibility requirements Requirements that depend on the particular systems or business processes within an organisation.
-As these change, the compatibility requirements on the commissioned or delivered system may also have to evolve.
-Emergent requirements Requirements that emerge as the customer's understanding of the system develops during the system development.
-The design process may reveal new emergent requirements.
+Requirement type Description

+- MutableRequirements that change because of changes to the environment in requirementsrequirementswhich the organization is operating.
+For example, in hospital systems, the funding of patient care may change and thus require different treatment information to be collected - ConsequentialRequirements that result from the introduction of the computer system.requirementsIntroducing the computer system may change the organizationsprocesses and open up new ways of working which generate new systemrequirements. - Compatibility Requirements that depend on the particular systems or business requirements processes within an organization.
+As these change, the compatibility requirements on the commissioned or delivered system may also have to evolve. - EmergentRequirements that emerge as the customer's understanding of therequirementssystem develops during the system development.
+The design processmay reveal new emergent requirements.